-The city council has pre-approved payments that occur in the normal course of business through the budget approval process that the city is contractually/legally obligated to pay.
-Examples include utility related expenditures for vendors such as Minnegasco, Northern States Power, Metropolitan Council Environmental Services, Republic Services (garbage and curbside recycling), Frontier, Mediacom and Verizon.
-Payroll vendor examples include the United States Treasury, State of Minnesota, BCBS, PERA, and other similar companies related to salary and benefits.
-Finally, the liquor store does not get advance approval for purchase of products for resale (liquor, wine and beer).
-Any payments to these vendors that are outside the normal course of business will be presented to the City Council for individual approval.
+The City Council has preapproved payments that occur in the normal course of business through the budget approval process that the city is contractually/legally obligated to pay.
+Examples include utility related expenditures for vendors such as Centerpoint Energy, Xcel Energy, Metropolitan Council Environmental Services (MCES), Republic Services (garbage/recycling), Frontier, Mediacom, and T-Mobile.
+Payroll vendor examples include the

+United States Treasury, State of Minnesota, MN Public Employees Retirement Association (PERA), and other similar companies related to salary and benefits.
+Finally, the liquor store does not get advance approval for the purchase of products for resale (liquor, wine, and beer).
+Any payments to these vendors that are outside of the normal course of business will be presented to the City Council for individual approval.